Yvand/azd-functions-spfx-custom-api/spfx-custom-api/README.md

 # SPFx solution

-A minimal SPFx solution, with a simple webpart that requests an access token to connect to the Azure function.
+A minimal SPFx solution with a simple webpart, that requests an access token to connect to the Azure function app.
+It may be uploaded as-is to the SharePoint app catalog with no modification, since the values that must be edited are exposed as WebPart properties.

 ![SPFx version](https://img.shields.io/badge/version-1.20.0-green.svg)